CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 04.md

 1. In the home page of workbench click on the created instance.

-1. Delete if there is any content And copy paste the below command.
+1. Delete if there is any content And copy paste the below command. and Run it.

    ```
    create user 'sqluser'@'%' identified by 'Password.1!!';